yingjiahao14/Automating-DatasetUpdates/data/readme.md

 #### Data Statistic - Extended dataset

-The mimicked data can be found at  `data/extend`.
+The extended dataset can be found at `data/extend`.

 $$
 \begin{array}{lc}